James Henderson Nicoll: Contributions

 Nicoll was an advocate for day surgery and published a paper in the British Medical Journal about his experiences of the approximately 9000 paediatric surgical patients, most of whom he operated on, alone at the Dispensary.
-Nichol believed that impatient treatment to be a waste of hospital resources, as the results obtained at the Dispensary were equally as good but at a fraction of the cost.
+Nichol believed inpatient treatment to be a waste of hospital resources, as the results obtained at the Dispensary were equally as good but at a fraction of the cost.
 He believed that carefully selected children recovered at home, in the care of their family, provided they were given the necessary education and information to care for their child.
-Nichol believed that by removing children from their impatient beds, their treatment and recovery would be of a higher quality.
+Nichol believed that by removing children from their inpatient beds, their treatment and recovery would be of a higher quality.
 In the paper, Nicoll stated: